 1. Standing above your subject is often flattering to their face

 This is a technique I most often use for headshots and close up portraits.
 Positioning yourself so that you’re looking down on your subject often reduces the appearance of (real or imagined) double chins, and tends to slim them down in general.
 Your female clients will appreciate this one especially. :) It also gives the photo a more approachable, intimate look.

 2. Standing below your subject can add a feeling of power

 Another option is to stand slightly below your subject.
 I often find this useful when I include most of the subject’s body, and want to imbue them with a sense of power and confidence.
 An added bonus is that it can make their surroundings appear more dramatic and striking as well.

 However, a quick word of warning: Standing below your subject while taking an up-close shot is often not the most flattering perspective.
 A double chin can often result — even if they don’t have one!
 At the very least, you might find yourself looking up their nose, so I tend to practice getting below my subjects when I’m including most of their body in the frame, as well as the background landscape.

-3. Adding a slight tilt can add a dynamic feel to your portrait.
+3. Adding a slight tilt can add a dynamic feel to your portrait

 When taking full body shots, I will sometimes tilt the angle of the shot in order to add a dynamic flair to it.
-This can be done in-camera, or in the editing stage afterwards with software, such as with Photoshop.
+This can be done in-camera, or in the editing stage afterward with software, such as with Photoshop.